chaiben/StarWars/README.md

 This app was created as the 8th exercise from IT Academy - Barcelona.

-In this app you will be able to see all information about a Star Wars Starship.
+In this app you will be able to see all information about all Star Wars Starships.

 ## Screen shots
 ![starships](./src/assets/screenshots/starships.jpg)